aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 Once the lambda function is deployed, send some messages to the Amazon MQ (Apache ActiveMQ) cluster on the queue that have been configured on the lambda function's event listener.

-For your convenience, a Java program and a shell script has been created on the EC2 machine that was provisioned using AWS CloudFormation.
+For your convenience, a Java program and a shell script has been created on the EC2 instance that was provisioned using AWS CloudFormation.

 ```
 cd /home/ec2-user/serverless-patterns/activemq-private-lambda-java-sam/activemq_message_sender_json